ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/server/ongoing-tasks/etl/raven.markdown

 }
 {CODE-BLOCK/}

-* `<CollectionName>` needs to be substituted by a real collection name that ETL script is working on (same convention as for the `loadTo` method)
+* `<CollectionName>` needs to be substituted by a real collection name that the ETL script is working on (same convention as for the `loadTo` method)

-* The first parameter is the identifier of a document, the second one is the name of a modified counter for that doc.
+* The first parameter is the identifier of a document.
+The second one is the name of a modified counter for that doc.

 * If the function returns `true` then a change value is propagated to a destination.